VideojogosLusofona/color-shape-links-ai-competition/README.md

   search or use any other information, besides what is already available in the [`AbstractThinker`] class or passed to the [`Think()`] method, e.g., such as using reflection to probe the capabilities of its opponents.
+- Cannot use and/or communicate with external data sources.
 - Cannot use more than 2GB of memory during the course of a match.
 - Must have a reasonable size in disk, including libraries.
 For example, source code, project files and compiled binaries should not exceed 1 Mb.